DannyDainton/All-Things-Postman/Examples/02_createEnvironmentFile.md

 ### Referencing data from the file

 In order to use the data within the file that we just created, we need to reference this in the request.
 Postman uses a double curly brace at either end of the `key` to make the link to the `value`.
-This syntax looks like this ```{{myKey}}``` and this syntax can replace the `https://restful-booker.herokuapp.com` value that we already have in our request.
+The syntax looks like this ```{{myKey}}``` and this syntax can replace the `https://restful-booker.herokuapp.com` value that we already have in our request.

 ![Set an environment value](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/gifs/02_createEnvironmentFile/Set_An_Environment.gif)